SiliconLabs/matter_extension/slc/sample-app/light-switch-app/efr32/README.md

 **LED 0**

+-   **ICD Configuration (Default)** - LED is only active under two circumstances:

+    1. Factory reset sequence - LED will blink when initiated upon press and hold of Button 0 after 3 seconds
+    2. An Identify command was received

-Led 0 shows the overall state of the device and its connectivity.
+-   **Non-ICD Configuration** - shows the overall state of the device and its connectivity.
 The following states are possible:

--   Short Flash On (50 ms on/950 ms off): The device is in the unprovisioned (unpaired) state and is waiting for a commissioning application to connect.
+    - *Short Flash On* (50 ms on/950 ms off): The device is in the unprovisioned (unpaired) state and is waiting for a commissioning application to connect.

--   Rapid Even Flashing (100 ms on/100 ms off): The device is in the unprovisioned state and a commissioning application is connected through Bluetooth LE.
+    - *Rapid Even Flashing* (100 ms on/100 ms off): The device is in the unprovisioned state and a commissioning application is connected through Bluetooth LE.

--   Short Flash Off (950ms on/50ms off): The device is fully provisioned, but does not yet have full Thread network or service connectivity.
+    - *Short Flash Off* (950ms on/50ms off): The device is fully provisioned, but does not yet have full Thread network or service connectivity.

--   Solid On: The device is fully provisioned and has full Thread network and service connectivity.
+    - *Solid On*: The device is fully provisioned and has full Thread network and service connectivity.

 **Push Button 0**